quicwg/base-drafts/draft-ietf-quic-tls.md

 handshake messages from a client, it is missing assurances on the state of the
 client:

-- The client is not authenticated (unless the server has chosen to use a pre-shared key and validated the client's pre-shared key binder (see Section 4.2.11 of [TLS13]).
+- The client is not authenticated, unless the server has chosen to use a pre-shared key and validated the client's pre-shared key binder; see Section 4.2.11 of {{!TLS13}}.
 - The client has not demonstrated liveness.
 - Any received 0-RTT data that the server responds to might be due to a replay attack.

 Therefore, the server's use of 1-RTT keys is limited before the handshake is complete.
 A server MUST NOT process data from incoming 1-RTT protected packets before the TLS handshake is complete.
-Note that, since sending acknowledgments indicates that all frames in a packet have been processed, this means that a server cannot send acknowledgments for 1-RTT packets until the TLS handshake is complete.
+Because sending acknowledgments indicates that all frames in a packet have been processed, this means that a server cannot send acknowledgments for 1-RTT packets until the TLS handshake is complete.
 Received packets protected with